HillaryIkhais/sales-report/README.md

 ## Sales Performance Analysis

-> Identifying revenue stream and seasonal patterns to support smarter business decisions.
+Identifying revenue drivers and seasonal patterns to improve business decisions

 ---

 ## The Business Problem

-Many businesses track sales without knowing "why" their numbers go up or down.
-This project answers three questions any sales manager actually cares about:

-- **Which products are carrying the business?** (And which ones aren't)
-- **Which regions should get more resources?** (Based on actual performance)
-- **When does revenue peak and why?** (To plan inventory and marketing around real demand)
+Most businesses track sales data but fail to understand what actually drives revenue growth.

+This leads to:
+Over reliance on a small number of products
+Uneven regional performance going unnoticed
+Poor demand planning across seasons
+This analysis identifies where revenue is generated, where it is lost, and what drives performance differences.

 ---